Free bereavement counselling NSW

 Griefline counsellors providing support under the Integrating Grief Program have a Bachelor Degree in Counselling, Social Work or Psychology (as the minimum qualification).

-• avoidance of reminders of the loss
+• avoid reminders of the person or the loss

 A member of the Griefline intake team will ask you a number of questions during the intake process to find out the type of support that might suit you best.